Building a Complete Project Using AI as a Solo Dev

 - Small, focused PRs — keeping changes atomic means the AI can reason about them accurately and I can verify correctness easily.
 Large PRs are where subtle bugs hide.

-- Automated CI gates — type checking, linting, and test runs on every push mean broken code never accumulates; it's caught immediately.
+- Automated CI gates — test runs on every push mean broken code never accumulates; it's caught immediately.
 This is cheap to set up and pays off constantly.

 - Explicit architecture upfront — spending 30 minutes planning the shape of a feature with the AI before writing any code avoids the expensive rewrites that come from discovering structural problems late.
 The AI is a good thinking partner at the design stage, not just the implementation stage.